emanuelefavero/non-solo-poesia/README.md

 SECRET_KEY= # Choose a secret key to share with the Blog author
 ```

 > NOTE: `SECRET_KEY` is used to access the admin dashboard.
-The author of the blog will need to provide this key as a query parameter to access the dashboard. (e.g. `http://localhost:3000/create-post?key=SECRET_KEY`)
+The author of the blog will need to provide this key as a query parameter. (e.g. `http://localhost:3000/create-post?key=SECRET_KEY`)
 > TIP: You can share the full link with the author and ask them to replace `SECRET_KEY` with the actual key.

 - Run the development server: